MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-known-issues-1904.md

 ### Notifications

 - Applicable: This issue applies to all supported releases
-- Cause: When logged into the Azure Stack portals you might see notifications about the public Azure portal.
+- Cause: When logged into the Azure Stack portals you might see notifications about the global Azure portal.
 - Remediation: You can safely ignore these notifications, as they do not currently apply to Azure Stack (for example, "1 new update - The following updates are now available: Azure portal April 2019 update").
 - Occurrence: Common